vertica/vertica-prometheus-exporter/README.md

 ```shell
 $ docker container run -d -p 9968:9968 --network=vertica  --name vpexporter vertica-prometheus-exporter:latest
 ```
+At this point you'll need to go into the container's interactive mode to edit the vertica-prometheus-exporter.yml config file and modify the data_source_name in the cmd/vertica-prometheus-exporter/metrics/vertica-prometheus-exporter.yml config file to point to your Vertica database.
+Also modify the collectors list to match the example(s) you choose to use.

 **More information about docker build and usage can be found in documentation directory.**

 > **Note**